battlesnake/stl.js/README.md

 code, so is blocking and synchronous.
 The stream wrapper provides an asynchronous transform-stream interface around the parser, allowing sockets and files to be easily streamed through the parser.

+If you're reading from a stream, but want the entire STL object, the transform stream has a `construct` method which will stream in the entire model and give a single result in the same format as the non-streaming method:

+	fs.createReadStream('gear.stl')
+		.pipe(new STL.ParseStream())
+		.construct()
+		.on('data', function (chunk) {
+			/* Callback only called once */
+			/* chunk is entire STL model in same format that STLParser returns */ })
+		.on('finish', function () {
+		});

 Result formats
 --------------